Baking powder overdose

 Home Care

 If the person can swallow, give them water or milk right away, unless a provider tells you not to.
-DO NOT give water or milk if the person has symptoms that make it hard to swallow.
+Do not give water or milk if they have symptoms that make it hard for them to swallow.
 These include vomiting, having convulsions, or a decreased level of alertness.

 Before Calling Emergency